-- agile and the transition process.
+- the transition process.

 There are of course drawbacks to the Public Display of Agility:

 - Announcing something before you do it can make you look foolish.
 Pointing to centerfield and then turning the next pitch into a home run over the centerfield fence is one thing; pointing to centerfield and then striking out on the next pitch is another.

 - Announcing your intentions before having moved very far toward them is a sure way to bring out the naysayers and their objections.

 Organizations benefit from making deliberate decisions between Start Small and All In, Technical Practices First and Iterative First, and between Stealth Mode and Public Display of Affection.
 While I've seen all eight combinations result in successful transitions to agile, some combinations of patterns are used more frequently than others.
 Going All In, for example, is most commonly combined with Iterative First because of the complexity that would be involved in changing the technical practices of an organization all at once.
 By consciously considering these patterns of agile adoption and choosing carefully you will be able to improve your chances of a successful transition.